 Astronomy clubs – equipment connectivity, software packages and a little processing guidance, understanding and application of calibration frames.
 Pro’s & Con’s using a standard camera, an astro modified camera and a CCD with peltier cooling.
-Discussion about remoting and the IT side to make this happen.
+What causes an aurora (northern/southern lights), talking about solar astronomy and finally, discussion about remoting and the IT side to make this happen.

 General clubs – concentrating more on the results with a general talk on how the photos were achieved from the “back yard”.
 An explanation on how when to see the northern lights (aurora borealis activity) and how often we can actually see these from the UK (for example, it was seen on average 3x a month last year from Scarborough, North Yorkshire).
 There are lots of photos to see.

 The talks are roughly between 60 to 90 minutes in length and will continue to evolve as new images are added once skill levels increase further or if new imaging equipment is acquired.
 Every talk will be different and humour is always included.